enadol/fbjsonrobot/README.md

 Launch file is launch.py

+Result file is bundesliga.json

-In Windows console python launch.py and the JSON file is generated
+In Windows shell just give python launch.py and ENTER for the JSON result file to be generated

 ## But first, check and/or adapt the code according to your needs (league, file names, paths, etc)